GulenayMer/pushSwap/README.md

 + Starting with randomly ordered a set of integers on one stack && one empty stack
 + a limited set of instructions needed to be written to manipulate both stacks.
-+ Te lowest possible number of actions is used.
++ The lowest possible number of actions is used.
 + I used the linked list data structure && Redix sort for the optimized data sorting

 Instructions are :